-The Oregon Collection is a fully cataloged collection of published materials reflecting the history, literature, and life in Oregon and the Oregon Territory.
-Oregon Collection holdings are listed in the online catalog (search bar at top of page).
+The Oregon Collection in Special Collections is a fully cataloged collection of published materials reflecting the history, literature, and life in Oregon and the Oregon Territory.
+Oregon Collection holdings are listed in the library's online catalog.
 Oregon Collection materials are maintained in closed stacks and do not circulate.
 These materials may be requested and viewed in the Special Collections reading room.

 Oregon Collection call numbers are preceded by the location SCA OrColl in the library catalogs.
 You may limit author, title, and subject searches in the online catalog by selecting the Limit/Sort button (at the top of the screen) after performing your search.
 Then select Oregon Collection under Location.
 For Keyword searches, you may limit the location to Oregon Collection from the search screen.

-The Oregon Collection Reference section includes city directories, telephone directories, and useful titles such as the Oregon Historical Quarterly, and the Oregon Blue Book.
+In Special Collections, the Oregon Collection Reference section includes paper copies of city directories, telephone directories, and useful titles such as the Oregon Historical Quarterly, and the Oregon Blue Book.